Prokash21/Prokash21.github.io/content/home/experience.md

       - Profiled conserved domains and motifs of m6A regulators, built phylogenies (1000 bootstrap) in MEGA and visualized results in iTOL.

       Projects:
-      - Genome-wide identification and characterization of m6A regulatory genes in Soybean: Insights into evolution, miRNA interactions, and stress responses
+      - Genome-wide identification and characterization of m6A regulatory genes in Soybean: Insights into evolution, miRNA interactions, and stress responses.
-      - BioSalT (biomarkers of salinity stress in tomato): a multigene machine learning model for early salinity stress detection in \textit{Solanum lycopersicum
+      - BioSalT (biomarkers of salinity stress in tomato): a multigene machine learning model for early salinity stress detection in Solanum lycopersicum.

       GitHub:
       - [BioSalT](https://github.com/Prokash21/BioSalT), [Genome-Wide](https://github.com/Prokash21/Genome-Wide)